Plethora777/mcpe_viz/README.md

 # MCPE Viz
 by Plethora777

 MCPE Viz is a command-line tool that parses Minecraft Pocket Edition (MCPE) world files.
-It creates overview images from the world files, reports *lots* of details on your world, and can create a powerful Google Maps-like web app for viewing your world.
+It creates overview images from the world files, and reports *lots* of details on your world.

-It can also:
+It can also create a powerful Google Maps-like Web App for viewing your world.

+Additional Features:

 * Create a powerful Google Maps-like web app viewer for your world.